The Best War Games of 201902 Jan 2020 22

 Dr. Ezra Sidran has been working on this suite of software for the past several years, and he’s bringing to it a lot of academic heft - he’s a computer scientist who has devoted his career to wargaming and artificial intelligence, and his previous work in military simulations has been supported by the likes of DARPA.

 Over the course of 2018, he released several pieces and beta builds of his powerful suite of wargame design software, map editing software, and army editor, and we’re looking forward to seeing the finished project, hopefully sometime this year.
 At the base level, there’s General Staff, the Game of Military Tactics (the “beer and skittles” Kriegsspeil mode), and then there’s the Wargaming System, which allows armchair designers to put together their very own rulesets and scenarios, or even more complex simulations.

 Order of Battle WW2 Console - the series is supposed to be coming to console sometime this year as a premium package with the base game bundled with the U.S Pacific expansions.
 The rest of the DLCs are to be made available as separate purchases on launch day as well.
-Last we heard 'spring' was the release window, but we're nearly out of summer now so we're not sure what the plans for this one are.
+We haven't heard anything about this project all year though.

 Campaign Series: Vietnam - The new game from CS Legion, who previously did Campaign Series: Middle East under Matrix.
-We were expecting it last year, but it never showed up.
-We're told that it's definitely coming this year, however.
+We were expecting it last year, but it never showed up and hasn't emerged this year either - 2020 release, for sure.